Skip to main content

 Name: reverse_qa_quality

-A measurement of the quality of a generated question in the model_output with respect to the context contained in the scenario_input.
+A measurement of the quality of a generated question in the model output with respect to the context contained in the scenario input.
 Used primarily with Okareo's reverse question data generators.
-Ranges from 1 to 5.
+Scores from 1 to 5.

 Rephrase Quality